+About a decade ago, an interesting pattern was observed by Ira Gessel.
+In an unpublished manuscript, Gessel obtained an equation for the generating function of labeled binary trees counted according to ascents and descents along left or right edges\footnote{Gessel's result was then rederived in two different ways by Kalikow \cite{Kalikow:symmetries-in-trees} and Drake \cite{Drake:Thesis}.}.
+By specializing his equation, Gessel observed (based on known results for arrangements) that each of the five classical arrangements families $\mA_S$ defined above (braid, Catalan, Shi, semi-order, Linial) can be associated to a simple family $\mB_S$ of binary trees (characterized by some ascent and descent conditions), in such a way that the regions of $\mA_S(n)$ are equinumerous to trees with $n$ nodes in $\mB_S$ (see Section~\ref{sec:known-arrangements}).
+This opened the question of explaining these mysterious enumerative identities between regions of arrangements and binary trees; and attempts at answering this question were made for instance in \cite{Corteel:hyperplane-valued-graphs,Forge:Linial}.

+It is the goal of this paper to explain that Gessel's observation is not a mere coincidence, but rather the manifestation of a more general theory which unifies and extends many previous results.
+This paper has two parts.
+The first part gives enumerative results which apply to every deformation of the braid arrangement.
+The second part establishes bijections for every deformations of the braid arrangement satisfying a certain \emph{transitivity condition}.
+In the rest of this introduction, we give a detailed outline of the paper and a preview of our results.

-For general deformations of the braid arrangement, we express the number of regions as a \emph{signed} count of some (decorated, labeled, $k$-ary) trees with $n$ nodes, that we call \emph{boxed trees} (see Theorems~\ref{thm:signed-count} and~\ref{thm:signed-count-multi}).
-More generally, we express the characteristic polynomial and coboundary polynomial (equivalently, Tutte polynomial) of these arrangements in terms of boxed trees (see Theorem~\ref{thm:energy-count-multi}).
+In the first part of the paper (Section~\ref{sec:definitions} to~\ref{sec:proof}), we deal with arbitrary deformations of the braid arrangement.
+For any such arrangement in dimension $n$, we express the number of regions as a \emph{signed} count of some (decorated, labeled, $k$-ary) trees with $n$ nodes, that we call \emph{boxed trees}.
+These results are given in Section~\ref{sec:regions-shaken} for the case of $S$-braid arrangements (Theorem~\ref{thm:signed-count}), and in Section~\ref{sec:multi-shaken} for the general case (Theorem~\ref{thm:signed-count-multi}).
+When the arrangement satisfy the \emph{transitivity condition}, our counting result simplifies greatly and the regions are shown to be equinumerous to a family of (labeled, plane) trees satisfying certain ascent and descent conditions (Theorems~\ref{thm:unsigned-count} and~\ref{thm:unsigned-count-multi}).

-We then focus on certain deformations that we call \emph{transitive}.
-This is a condition on the triples $(i,j,s)$ indexing the hyperplanes (see Definition~\ref{def:transitive-multi}).
-Examples include the $S$-braid arrangements for $S\subseteq \{-1,0,1\}$, or $S$ an interval containing 1, or $S$ such that $[-k..k]\subseteq S\subseteq [-2k..2k]$ for some $k$, and the $G$-Shi arrangement for any graph~$G$.
-For transitive deformations, we show that the regions of the arrangement are equinumerous to a set of (labeled, plane) trees satisfying simple local rules (see Theorem~\ref{thm:unsigned-count} and~\ref{thm:unsigned-count-multi}).